A few years ago, I read this book called “Obvious Adams.” It’s a business book about this fictional character, Obvious Adams…

 Reinforcing the same psychological behaviors to get out of debt just seems…I dunno…dumb.

-…which means you can take advantage of them easily enough…sell them high-priced “financial peace” seminars and home study courses that tell you less than what I just told you in this email.
+…which means you can take advantage of them easily enough…sell them high-priced “financial peace” seminars, home study courses, budgeting systems, and a near-endless series of books that tell you exactly what I just told you in this free blog post (though in a much longer, drawn out, way).

 If you happen to be struggling right now…and you’re frustrated with all the short-term, quick-win, bite-you-in-the-booty methods that litter the Interwebs, you might be interested in my financial planning service.